jlmedinamba/Data-Science-and-ML-Portfollio/README.md

 - 👋 Hi, I’m @jlmedinamba
 - 👀 I’m interested in data science and python
 - 💞️ I’m looking to collaborate on Graph Neural Networks in particular
-- 📫 How to reach me: send me DM at @energybizguy
+- 📫 How to reach me: send me DM on twitter at @energybizguy

 <!---
 jlmedinamba/jlmedinamba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.